Mining Technology Park in Leipzig's Neuseenland

 Every Saturday, Sunday and on public holidays, at 11 a.m. (or by appointment), former miners from the Espenhain open-cast mine give knowledgeable and entertaining tours of the site and the exhibitions.

-Would you like to find out more about the Mining Technology Park?
-Then listen to our podcast "Welcome to Leipzig" - there is, among other things, an interesting interview with the managing director and curator Thorsten Hinz!
+Would you like more information about the Mining Technology Park? - Then go directly to our podcast "Welcome to Leipzig" There is, among other things, an interesting interview with the managing director and curator Thorsten Hinz!

 Good to know